Damato/Damato/README.md

 <img align='right' src="https://openjsf.org/wp-content/uploads/sites/84/2019/03/openjsf-color-textw.svg" width="230">

 <h2> Hi, I'm Daniel! </h2>
 Welcome to the landing page for my Personal Git Profile, it is complimentary to my corporate one.
-This is small curated space where all my personal projects (public and private), along with relevant contact information are made accessible. <br/>
+This is a small curated space where all my personal projects (public and private), along with relevant contact information are made accessible. <br/>

 ### Profile